Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Syndrome measurement and preprocessing

 A popular approach for decoding topological codes is to map the original code into some other quantum code for which efficient decoders are known \cite{bombin2012universal,nautrup2017fault,aloshious2019erasure,haah2016algebraic,delfosse2014decoding}.
-To correct the $X$ errors we first map the TSCC onto three (identical) copies of color codes.
-Each of these copies is identical to the parent color code from which the TSCC was constructed.

-As shown in Fig.~\ref{fig:threecopies}, we group the qubits into three stacks: red, green, and blue.
-Every stack represents a color code, and no two stacks share any common qubit.
-The central idea of this stage is to correct $X$ errors on these color codes instead of directly correcting them on the TSCC.
-Since there is one to one correspondence between the qubits of the color codes and the TSCC, we can directly map the erasures on TSCC onto the color codes.
-Once the erased locations are obtained, the next step is to compute the syndrome for the $X$ errors.
+For our decoding algorithm, we use the map discussed in Sec.~\ref{sec:structure}.
+Instead of correcting errors on the TSCC, we correct the copies of color codes and then lift the error to subsystem code.
+In Sec.~\ref{subsec:measurement_of_TCC} we discuss the measurement for TCC and TSCC stabilizers.
+In Sec.~\ref{subsec:preprocess} we discuss the preprocessing techniques to do before the actual decoding steps.